-From a naturopathic point of view, ensuring effective clearance of toxins and supporting the natural pathways helps to improve your health and reduces the risk of ill health in the future.
-It can be a valuable strategy to help you kick-start your health and get some real changes happening.
+From a naturopathic point of view, ensuring effective clearance of toxins and supporting the natural pathways just makes good sense.
+A detox can be an invaluable strategy to help you kick-start your health and get some real changes happening.

 Let’s look at the facts:

-We are being exposed to an unprecedented amount of toxins, more than we ever have at any stage in human history.
+No matter what your own opinion is on the need to detox, no-one can deny that we are being exposed to an unprecedented level of toxins – more than we ever have at any stage in human history.
 Contaminants are present in every aspect of our lives – air, water, soil and food.
 Naturally, these do not belong in our body, and as such, they have the potential to cause harm.
 Always remember that our 21st Century lives are exposing us to far more toxins than nature had intended.
 Yes, our bodies do have natural detoxification mechanisms, however it has been shown that people detoxify at varying rates – some people have good detoxification capacity, and others find it more difficult.

 With that in mind, what affects a person’s ‘toxic load’?